mbarnig/Marylux-648-TTS-Corpus/README.md

 figure 12
 ![LOD](https://github.com/mbarnig/Marylux-648-TTS-Corpus/blob/main/pictures/lod-housecker.png)

-As both the phonemizer- and voice-models are based on deep machine learning with neural networks and tensors, a legitimate question is why doing two sequential trainings to convert letters into phonemes and afterwards convert phonemes via indices (integers) into audio signals.
+As both the phonemizer- and the voice-models are based on deep machine learning with neural networks and tensors, a legitimate question is why doing two sequential trainings to convert letters into phonemes and afterwards convert phonemes via indices (integers) into audio signals.
 Why not transforming in one training process graphemes into audio signals ?
 Most recent TTS models are adopting this option and the resulting speech quality is even better then by using the classic procedure, but more computer performance and more training time is required to get valid results.

 The Marylux-648 dataset can be used for both learning options.